ShippingEasy/shipping_easy-ruby/README.md

 ### Finding an order

-To retrieve a specific order, call the find method on the Order resource class with a ShippingEasy order ID specified.
+To retrieve a specific order, call the find method on the Order resource class.

     ShippingEasy::Resources::Order.find(id: 876)